alcarola/tinymce_tinytex/README.md

 ## Installation

-The plugin assumes that you have MathJax set up, e.g., according to [these instructions](https://github.com/maths/moodle-qtype_stack/blob/master/doc/en/Developer/Mathjax.md).
+1. The plugin assumes that you have MathJax set up, e.g., according to [these instructions](https://github.com/maths/moodle-qtype_stack/blob/master/doc/en/Developer/Mathjax.md).

-The next step is to either [download the zip file](https://github.com/alcarola/tinymce-tinytex/zipball/master), unzip it, and place it in the directory `moodle\lib\editor\tinymce\plugin`.
-(You will need to rename the directory `tinymce-tinytex -> tinytex`.)
-Alternatively, get the code using git by running the following command in the top level folder of your Moodle install: `git clone git://github.com/alcarola/tinymce-tinytex.git lib/editor/tinymce/plugins`.
+2. The next step is to either [download the zip file](https://github.com/alcarola/tinymce_tinytex/zipball/master), unzip it, and place it in the directory `moodle\lib\editor\tinymce\plugin`.
+(You will need to rename the directory `tinymce_tinytex -> tinytex`.)
+Alternatively, get the code using git by running the following command in the top level folder of your Moodle install: `git clone git://github.com/alcarola/tinymce_tinytex.git lib/editor/tinymce/plugins`.

-Now go to the page Site administration -> Notifications in your Moodle install, as Administrator or similar.
+3. Now go to the page Site administration -> Notifications in your Moodle install, as Administrator or similar.
 That should be it.

 ## Known issues